Willson Contreras Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 23rd in the league.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Pirates have a 4.46 team ERA that ranks 13th among all league pitching staffs.
+- The Pirates have the 13th-ranked team ERA across all league pitching staffs (4.33).

-- The Pirates rank 17th in baseball in home runs given up (17 total, 1.2 per game).
+- Pirates pitchers combine to rank 14th in baseball in home runs surrendered (17 total, 1.1 per game).

-- Roansy Contreras (1-1) starts for the Pirates, his third of the season.
+- Keller gets the start for the Pirates, his fourth of the season.
+He is 1-0 with a 3.57 ERA and 22 strikeouts through 17 2/3 innings pitched.

-- His most recent time out came on Monday against the Houston Astros, when the righty threw 3 1/3 innings, surrendering seven earned runs while allowing nine hits.
+- In his most recent appearance on Tuesday, the right-hander tossed six innings against the Houston Astros, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.